-Web archiving captures websites at various moments in time, creating curated collections of sites that ensure future access to content.
-An archived webpage can be interacted with as it existed at the particular moment in time it was captured, regardless of future page changes or deletion.
+Web archiving creates a copy of a website at a particular moment in time.
+An archived webpage can be interacted with like it existed at the moment in time it was captured, regardless of if the page changes or disappears in the future.

 Web archives at Tisch

 Visit Tisch Library web archive collections at Archive-It using the links below.
 Once you're in the collection, you can browse by site, or search by keyword.

 The Environmental Justice collection contains websites, media, blogs, and social media feeds of citizen groups and organizations that deal with environmental justice issues.
 The collection focuses primarily on the United States, with an emphasis on the Boston area and the Northeast.
 In addition to sites covering environmental justice issues broadly, the collection contains topical subgroups focused on the City of Boston & Greater Boston; indigenous peoples; housing & urban issues; women; food justice; and water justice.

 The Circus History collection features websites focused on the history and cultural significance of the circus, including specific circuses, notable figures in circus history, circus-related organizations, and collections of circus-related materials.